cBioPortal/cbioportal/docs/FAQ.md

 Specifically in the case of TCGA samples with two mutations in the same gene, you can also obtain access to the aligned sequencing reads from the [GDC](https://portal.gdc.cancer.gov/) and check if the mutations are in cis or in trans (if the mutations are close enough to each other).
 ### How can I query over/under expression of a gene?
 cBioPortal supports Onco Query Language (OQL) which can be used to query over/under expression of a gene.
 When writing a query, select an mRNA expression profile.
 By default, samples with expression z-scores >2 or <-2 in any queried genes are considered altered.
-Alternate cut-offs can be defined using OQL, for example:
-EGFR: EXP>2
-will query for samples with an EGFR expression z-score >2.
+Alternate cut-offs can be defined using OQL, for example: "EGFR: EXP>2" will query for samples with an EGFR expression z-score >2.
 Review for the [OQL specification page](http://www.cbioportal.org/onco_query_lang_desc.jsp) for more specifics and examples.
 ### How can I compare outcomes in patients with high vs low expression of a gene?
 To compare outcomes in patients with high vs low expression of a gene (excluding those patients with intermediate levels of expression), we will follow a 2 step process that builds on the approach described above in [How can I query/explore a select subset of samples?](#how-can-i-query-explore-a-select-subset-of-samples), utilizing [OQL](http://www.cbioportal.org/onco_query_lang_desc.jsp) to first identify and then stratify that cases of interest.

 First, identify the sample set using OQL.
-For example, to stratify patients based on expression of EGFR, add an mRNA profile to the query, and write
+For example, to stratify patients based on expression of EGFR, add an mRNA profile to the query, and write "EGFR: EXP>2 EXP<-2" in the gene set box.
-EGFR: EXP>2 EXP<-2
-in the gene set box.
 After running the query, go to the Download tab and copy/download the “Samples affected” list.

 Second, return to the homepage and paste the list of sample IDs from the previous step into the “User-defined Case List” in the “Select Patient/Case Set:” dropdown.
 This query will now only look at samples with high or low expression.
-To now stratify into high vs low for survival analysis, enter
-	EGFR: EXP>2
-in the gene set box (don’t forget to select the same mRNA profile).
+To now stratify into high vs low for survival analysis, enter "EGFR: EXP>2" in the gene set box (don’t forget to select the same mRNA profile).
 Run the query and click over to the Survival tab.
 The “cases with alteration” are patients with high expression of EGFR and the cases without alteration are those with low expression of EGFR.

 We use 2 and -2 as example thresholds above, but it is also a good idea to look at the distribution of expression data and select a threshold based on that.
 Plots tab can be useful for analyzing the expression distribution.
 # Results View